Developing Skills and Talent in the Creative Industries

 Here you can find help and advice on the creative music industries.
 This comprehensive guide includes a list of links related to: business, careers, communities, courses, jobs, producing, performing, releasing and getting paid.

-Music Publishers Association: A non-profit organisation representing music publishers in the UK since 1881.
+Music Publishers Association: A non-profit organisation representing music publishers in the UK.
 Visit Music Publisher’s website for guides on: job seeking, internships, work experience and how to manage the music business yourself as a ‘DIY’ artist.

 Musicians Union: An organisation representing over 30,000 musicians.
 Visit Musicians Union’s website for guides on: copyright, finance, health & safety, marketing yourself, legal services, sexual harassment, working relationships, tax and more.